The Health benefits of wheatgrass juice

 This method, although very labor-intensive, retains much of the valuable nutrients of the wheatgrass.
 You require a mortar and pestle – the granite or stone variety have the best grind ability.

 - Wash and chop ¼ cup of wheatgrass and place it into a mortar.

 - Use the pestle to grind the wheatgrass using slow circular motions.

 - When the wheatgrass starts to clump together, and the juice starts releasing,

 - Continue grinding until you have a smooth paste.

-- Add 2 tablespoons of cold water, and use a teaspoon to mix and loosen the mixture
+- Add two tablespoons of cold water, and use a teaspoon to mix and loosen the mixture

-- Place the paste into a muslin cloth and stain into a glass.
+- Place the paste into a muslin cloth and strain it into a glass.